mchoblet/SPM_wave_resuspension/README.md

 Date: 19.03.2025

 Shared code are excerpts from entire BAMHBI MY_SRC structure (model description paper in preparation).
-It contains code for the benthic model, which can not be run without the entire MY_SRC structure.
+It contains code for the benthic model and the implementation of wave-current bottom stress at the bottom, which can not be run without the entire MY_SRC structure.
 For description of the benthic model see Capet 2016 (https://www.sciencedirect.com/science/article/pii/S146350031630004X) and the NECCTON 5.2 technical description document for the wave-current bottomstress coupling.
+The wave-current bottom stress implementation follows R. Soulsby - Dynamics of marine sands (https://eprints.hrwallingford.com/412/)

 ## Function call overview of the bamhbi_bentic.F90 functions